Skip to content

 Beautifully Balanced, Perfectly Polished

 The Last Clockwinder’s economic sensibility is backed by strong, reliable interactions and the physics system.
 There’s extreme precision and predictability to every action, giving you the chance to master sequences and improve from every angle.
-Even when new mechanics are introduced, nothing ever feels out of your control — it as tight and balanced as possible.
+Even when new mechanics are introduced, nothing ever feels out of your control — it is as tight and balanced as possible.

 This became a recurring theme from my time with The Last Clockwinder – balance and polish.
-Aesthetically, the game is wonderful to look at, especially on Quest 2, and you it has near-rock solid performance.
+Aesthetically, the game is wonderful to look at, especially on Quest 2, and it has near-rock solid performance.
 That’s impressive given the dynamic and complex nature of some scenes.
 The campaign may only be four hours long (up to six, depending on your play style) but that feels perfectly apt here.
 There’s a thoughtful amount of variety across the campaign and the studio has a Nintendo-like knack for pacing the introduction of new mechanics, then gradually adding complication in layers.

 This extends to sound.
 The audio delivery of the narrative never prevents you from performing tasks at the same time, which is perfect.
 In terms of soundtrack, the piano-focused tracks are absolutely beautiful and perfectly restrained, pairing wonderfully with the whimsical visual presentation.
 All of these elements come together to produce a Miyazaki-esque charm, providing the perfect tonic against the sometimes-chaotic nature of the puzzle gameplay.